s2l1/Headless-Samourai-Dojo/README.md

          #Change line #1 to:
             FROM    mariadb:latest
 ```
-Configure your dojo installation by editing all 3 .conf.tpl files.
-For each line USER, PASSWORD, KEY, and SECRET type in whatever you'd like.
+Configure your Dojo installation by editing all 3 `.conf.tpl` files.
+For each line i.e "USER, PASSWORD, KEY, SECRET" type in anything you prefer.
 Make it secure like any other password.
-Also please keep in mind that BITCOIND_RPC_USER and BITCOIND_RPC_PASSWORD need to match what is in the bitcoin.conf in Section 9 above.
+Please keep in mind that BITCOIND_RPC_USER and BITCOIND_RPC_PASSWORD need to match what is in the `bitcoin.conf` in Section 9 above.

 `$ cd ~/dojo_dir/docker/my-dojo/conf`

 `$ nano docker-bitcoind.conf.tpl`
 ```